CCRI-Cyberknights/comms/API.md

   - `email` (string, optional): Initial email value
 - **Returns**: `void`
 - **Description**: Creates a new contact row and adds it to the table
-- **Usage**: Called when user starts typing in last row or clicks "Add Row"
+- **Usage**: Called when user presses Enter in last row or clicks "Add Row"

 #### `removeRow(rowId)`
 - **Parameters**: